ituob/itu-ob-editor/README.md

 ## Implementation Guide

+Note: Publications of OB are interchangeably called “edition” and “issue” within source code.

 ### File layout under `src/`

 * `sse/` directory contains static site editor framework foundation (see below for more details on SSE).